A positive period derivative in the quasi-periodic eruptions of ZTF19acnskyy: Discussion

 For all but the most eccentric orbits, it remains difficult to produce the observed $\dot{P}\sim10^{-2}$ (Fig.~\ref{fig:precession} bottom).
 Even then, high-$e$ orbits maintain a large $\dot{P}$ only for a brief period of $\lesssim$few months due to their short $T_{\rm aps}$.

 Further super-orbital variations, with longer timescales and larger amplitude, can occur due to Lense-Thirring (nodal) precession of the orbiter and/or the accretion disk (e.g.~\citealt{Franchini23}).
-While this is more difficult to model analytically, the effect can be readily simulated with the open-source EMRI/disk trajectory modeling code \texttt{QPE-FIT\footnote{\href{https://github.com/joheenc/QPE-FIT}{https://github.com/joheenc/QPE-FIT}}} \citep{Chakraborty25c}, which performs Bayesian inference using QPE timings to infer EMRI/disk parameters while including relativistic precession of the orbiter and disk.
+While this is more difficult to model analytically, the effect can be readily simulated with the open-source EMRI/disk trajectory modeling code \texttt{QPE-FIT\footnote{\href{https://github.com/joheenc/QPE-FIT}{https://github.com/joheenc/QPE-FIT}}} v0.1.11 \citep{Chakraborty25c}, which performs Bayesian inference using QPE timings to infer EMRI/disk parameters while including relativistic precession of the orbiter and disk.
 We show the best-fitting models in Fig.~\ref{fig:qpefit}: though the modulation amplitude can be approximately reproduced, the long modulation timescale cannot be captured simultaneously.
 This is the same tension we saw in Eq.~\ref{eq:itai}: large-amplitude geometric delays require highly eccentric orbits, but larger $e$ shortens the precession timescales compared to the year baseline over which we observe a stable $\dot{P}$.

-It is worth noting the \textit{short}-period oscillation in $O-C$ models 3-4, with $P_s\approx155$ d and amplitude $0.8$ d, is pluasibly consistent with relativistic precession.
-A 155 d period requires $e\gtrsim0.97$ (Eq.~\ref{eq:T_aps})---which is not impossible (e.g.~the orbit of S2 around Sgr A*)---and the amplitude $\ll T_{\rm rec}$ is significantly easier to obtain.
+It is worth noting the \textit{short}-period oscillation in $O-C$ models 3-4, with $P_s\approx155$ d and amplitude $0.8$ d, is plausibly consistent with relativistic precession.
+A 155 d period requires $e\gtrsim0.97$ (Eq.~\ref{eq:T_aps})---which is not impossible (e.g.~the orbits of S-stars around Sgr A*, \citealt{Burkert24})---and the amplitude $\ll T_{\rm rec}$ is significantly easier to obtain.

 In any case, from the above arguments and the $O-C$ constraints it appears unlikely that the apparent $\dot{P}$ is entirely the result of relativistic precession, due to the long modulation timescales ($11-27$ yr) and amplitudes ($1000-4500$ days).
 It is possible that a large SMBH mass $\gg 10^6M_\bullet$ may increase the variation amplitude (e.g.~Eq.~\ref{eq:itai}), but this would both decrease the precession period (Eq.~\ref{eq:T_aps}) and be in tension with host galaxy scaling relation-based estimates of $M_\bullet$ \citep{Sanchez24,Zhu25}.
 It may thus be that reproducing the data requires a previously unconsidered source of precession-induced timing variation---an increasingly common conclusion of QPE timing studies \citep{Miniutti25,Arcodia26}.
 While the most direct confirmation of this model would be eventually measuring the change to $\dot{P}$ predicted by long-term precession after a few years (Fig.~\ref{fig:evol}), this may be achieved earlier by directly measuring $\ddot{P}$.